Professor, Chair of the Department of Epidemiology and Biostatistics, and Associate Dean for Faculty Affairs

 BS of Mathematics, University of Kansas; MS of Preventive Medicine & Environmental Health, University of Iowa; PhD of Biostatistics, University of Michigan

 Dr. McClure has diverse research interests, ranging from statistical methodology to environmental epidemiology.
-Methodologically, Dr. McClure is interested in the design and analysis of randomized clinical trials with multiple outcomes, and methodology for reestimating sample size in on-going randomized trials.
-She has served as the principle investigator for the Statistical Center for the Secondary Prevention of Small Subcortical Strokes (SPS3) study, and as the statistical investigator on several other smaller clinical trials.
-In addition, Dr. McClure is interested in racial and geographic disparities in diseases and the role that the environment plays in those disparities.
-She served as PI of a NASA grant in which her team investigated the role of satellite derived measures of fine particulate matter in the development of cognitive decline and stroke, and is currently co-PI of a grant concerned with the impact of trace element levels on stroke risk.
+Methodologically, Dr. McClure is interested in the design and analysis of randomized clinical trials with multiple outcomes, and methodology for re-estimating sample size in on-going randomized trials.
+She is the principle investigator for the Coordinating Center for the CDC-sponsored Diabetes LEAD (Location, Environmental Attributes, and Disparities) Network, with a primary goals of furthering our understanding of the role of community-level factors and geographic differences in diabetes incidence and prevalence across the US and across demographic groups.
+Dr. McClure also leads the Data Coordinating Center for the AJ Drexel Autism Institute’s Connecting the Dots Study (http://drexel.edu/autisminstitute/research-projects/research/ResearchEarlyDetection/connecting-the-dots/).
+She is a Senior Statistician on the REasons for Geographic And Racial Differences (REGARDS) study (http://regardsstudy.org/home), for which she served as PI of a NASA-funded ancillary study investigating the role of satellite derived measures of fine particulate matter in the development of cognitive decline and stroke.

 Loop MS, McClure LA.
 Testing for clustering at many ranges inflates family-wise error rate (FWE).
 Int J Health Geogr.
 2015 Jan 15;14:4.
 PubMed PMID: 25588612; PubMed Central PMCID: PMC4326498.